mashmllo/hack-the-box--book/README.md

  uid=33(www-data) gid=33(www-data) groups=33(www-data)
  ```
   <br />
- Going back to the databases directory(/bl-content/databases/ users.php) to get all the usernames and passwords
+ Going back to the databases directory(*/var/www/bludit-3.10.0.a/bl-content/databases/users.php*) to get all the usernames and passwords
    <br />
 ````
  <?php defined('BLUDIT') or die('Bludit CMS.'); ?>